turbot/steampipe-mod-aws-insights/dashboards/sns/docs/sns_topic_detail.md

 - What tags are applied?
 - How many subscriptions does the topic have?
 - What is the effective delivery and IAM policy of the topic?
+- What relationships does the topic have with other resources?